 On 30 June, the Chief Executive (CE) of Afghanistan convened the first meeting of the Senior Level Protection working group, which aims to facilitate policy-led dialogue on protection of civilian concerns and support the implementation of improved practices to reduce civilian casualties.
-The working group is chaired by the CE and is meant to reinforce other Government-led initiatives to reduce civilian casualties by ensuring high-level Government engagement390 outside primary security body-led forums outlined in this section.
-UNAMA provides technical support and assistance to this group at the senior level.
-UNAMA encourages the Government to utilize this forum to contribute to civilian-led oversight of Afghan national security forces and ensure greater protection for civilians and respect for their human rights.
+The working group is chaired by the CE and is meant to reinforce other Government-led initiatives to reduce civilian casualties by ensuring high-level Government engagement outside primary security body-led forums outlined in this section.
+UNAMA provides technical support and assistance to this

-385 UNAMA meeting with AAF Commander in Kabul on 28 November.
+&lt;sup>390 UNAMA meeting with AAF Commander in Kabul on 28 November.
 The instruction for conducting training was circulated on 3 August 2016.

-386 See UNAMA 2015 Annual Report on Protection of Civilians in Armed Conflict, pp. 11, 12, 79.
+&lt;sup>391 See UNAMA 2015 Annual Report on Protection of Civilians in Armed Conflict, pp. 11,12,79.

-387 UNAMA attended both meetings as an observer.
+&lt;sup>392 UNAMA attended both meetings as an observer.

-388 See UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict, p.
+&lt;sup>393 See UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict, p.
 91.

-389 UNAMA attended both meetings as a member.
+&lt;sup>394 UNAMA attended both meetings as a member.

-390 Participants included deputy ministers of all security ministers and other relevant ministers, the Afghanistan Independent Human Rights Commission (AIHRC), the Resolute Support Mission, the United Nations and international humanitarian organizations as observers.
+&lt;sup>395 Participants included deputy ministers of all security ministers and other relevant ministers, the Afghanistan Independent Human Rights Commission (AIHRC), the Resolute Support Mission, the United Nations and international humanitarian organizations as observers.